Levitating (song): Commercial performance

 Following the release of Future Nostalgia, "Levitating" found success as an album track throughout Europe, debuting at number 97 in Greece, 29 in Hungary, 41 in Lithuania, 83 in Portugal, 62 in Slovakia, and 71 in Spain.

+In France, the song debuted at number 127 before peaking in the top 30 several months later, at number 24, becoming Lipa's fifth top thirty in the country.
+It was also the singer's longest-charting song, staying 109 weeks in the French Singles Chart, before being surpassed by "Cold Heart (Pnau Remix)" with Elton John, which stayed on the chart for 140 weeks and peaked at number 9.

 In the United Kingdom, the song was the most streamed album track on video services.
 It debuted at number 51 on the UK Official Audio Streaming Chart dated 3 April 2020.
 Following the release of the Blessed Madonna's remix, the original version debuted at number 39 on the UK Singles Chart dated 21 August 2020.
 It lasted five weeks on the chart, before re-entering at number 30 on the chart dated 9 October 2020, following the release of the DaBaby remix.
 The song peaked at number five on the chart, becoming Lipa's tenth UK Top 10 single.
 In November 2020, the song reached the summit of the UK Radio Airplay Chart.
 In January 2021, it was awarded a Platinum certification from the British Phonographic Industry (BPI) for track-equivalent sales of 600,000 units.
+In July 2024, it was certified four-times Platinum.
 It has also reached number four and 13 respectively on the Irish Singles Chart and Scottish Singles Chart respectively.

 "Levitating" reached the summit of the chart in Bulgaria.
 On Australia's ARIA Singles Chart dated 26 October 2020, the original began being credited as the Blessed Madonna's remix was credited before then, and peaked at number four.
 In New Zealand, the original version debuted at number six on the NZ Hot Singles Chart dated 6 April 2020, and the 12 October 2020 chart saw DaBaby's remix debuting at number 14.
 On the NZ Top 40 Singles Chart dated 19 October 2020, the original version debuted at number 36, and the DaBaby Remix was later credited, reaching a peak of number five.
-The remix was awarded a quadruple platinum certification in the country by Recorded Music NZ for track-equivalent sales of 120,000 units.
+The song was awarded 9× platinum certification in the country by Recorded Music NZ for track-equivalent sales of 270,000 units.